-A track that not only keeps Lagrange Point‘s classiness in check but also takes them to new hights, mixing not only the elements already part of their sound: the funky bass, the guitars that range between the heavy riffs and the jazzy melodies but also picked some elements that LUV EXODUS added to the unit’s rich instrumentals – mainly the synths and the guitar distortions.
+A track that not only keeps Lagrange Point‘s classiness in check but also takes them to new heights, mixing not only the elements already part of their sound: the funky bass, the guitars that range between the heavy riffs and the jazzy melodies but also picked some elements that LUV EXODUS added to the unit’s rich instrumentals – mainly the synths and the guitar distortions.

-The instrumental as stated before resorts mainly to synths, fast splashy synthetic drums, funky bass and melodic electric guitar, all exploding at the same time in the electrifying chorus, mellowing down on the verses to give room for Toyonaga and Genki to shine in the up-tempo track.
-5/5
+The instrumental as stated before resorts mainly to synths, fast splashy synthetic drums, funky bass, and melodic electric guitar, all exploding at the same time in the electrifying chorus, mellowing down on the verses to give room for Toyonaga and Genki to shine in the up-tempo track.

-Keeping up with the momentum right from the start, this release didn’t present us a single dull moment.
+Keeping up with the momentum right from the start, this release didn’t present us with a single dull moment.

 Taking their romantic charms into a whole other level, Lagrange Point sound gentler and more melodic with this new approach to their sound.
-The instrumentals played a big part in this change as the heavy guitars and strong drums were toned down, sometimes adopting a jazzier sound, enabling the unit to have this rich, playful, classy and at the same time, entertaining sound.
+The instrumentals played a big part in this change as the heavy guitars and strong drums were toned down, sometimes adopting a jazzier sound, enabling the unit to have this rich, playful, classy, and at the same time, entertaining sound.

 New elements were brought for this single: the sitar and the sax – and we couldn’t be more satisfied by the way they were blended, sometimes taking pivotal roles in the tracks and sounding captivating altogether.

 Lagrange Point are keeping up their momentum since their debut without any kind of problems or decreases in quality which is commendable, to say the least.
 And we get yet again mesmerized by how fresh their music is sounding these days.
 A delight to listen to.